evanx/chronica/README.md

 <b>A Node daemon to monitor your JSON services and web sites - their status and content.</b>

-For example, at a specified interval we send an HTTP HEAD request, and check that the status code is 200.
+For example, at a specified interval we send an HTTP HEAD request, and check that the status code is 200 (or 403, if so specified).

 Furthermore, we can check the content for correctness - JSON or HTML.